Thalhammer/jwt-cpp/docs/getting-started.md

 ### Header Only

 Simply downloading the `include/` directory is possible.
-Make sure the `jwt-cpp/` is visible.
+Make sure the `jwt-cpp/` subdirectories is visible during compilation.
-This does require correctly linking to OpenSSL or alternative.
+This **does require** correctly linking to OpenSSL or alternative cryptography library.

 :information_source: The minimum is `jwt.h` but you will need to add the deinfes [`JWT_DISABLE_BASE64`](https://github.com/Thalhammer/jwt-cpp/blob/c9a511f436eaa13857336ebeb44dbc5b7860fe01/include/jwt-cpp/jwt.h#L11) and [`JWT_DISABLE_PICOJSON`](https://github.com/Thalhammer/jwt-cpp/blob/c9a511f436eaa13857336ebeb44dbc5b7860fe01/include/jwt-cpp/jwt.h#L4).